Discover the hidden gem of the Mediterranean

 Road Conditions, Safety & Rules

-Driving a car is the best way to travel in Sardinia and allows you to explore the relentless beauty and mystical destinations without the need to rely on public transport that is sparse is some regions.
+Driving is the best way to explore Sardinia without the need to rely on public transport.

-There are no motorways in Sardinia, but A-roads such as SS131 connect the major cities together.
+There are no motorways in Sardinia, A-roads such as the SS131 connect the major cities together.

-Roads throughout Sardinia are generally in good conditions except in a few rural areas and on dirt roads lead out to beaches.
+Roads throughout Sardinia are in good condition, except in a few rural areas and on dirt roads leading out to beaches.

 Here are some times for driving in Sardinia